pauliusbaulius/lil_analytics/README.md

 **VERSION BETA**

 Message metadata analytics bot.
-Collects messages on write/edit/delete and displays nice graphs.

-Answers deep questions about your friends/users:

-- Who nolifes the most?
-- Who goes to sleep at 3am?
-- Which channels are worth keeping?
+Collects messages on write/edit/delete and displays charts.
+This version of lil analytics is split into two docker containers, one for bot and another for api.
+Previous version used matplotlib to generate images and upload them to discord.
+This version uses fastapi and chart.js to create dashboards.
+Everything works 100000x faster.

+You can check master branch to find the old version, which will be kept as an archive.
+(It works btw.)

 ![dashboard](dashboard.png)